Okay, folks, look, I just checked the email here at the top of the air.

 So, well, there's a gold mine of opportunity here.

-And Woodruff, I was replacing Martin Downey Jr., who had been fired for telling uh an ethnic joke for which he refused to apologize.
+And Woodruff, I was replacing Morton Downey Jr., who had been fired for telling an ethnic joke for which he refused to apologize, an ethnic joke about a member of the town council, city council.

-And they said to me, We will back you no matter what.
+And they said to me, We will back you no matter what, whatever you, as long as you believe it.

 That's not only here, but not in this business.

-So you really believe it, you can make a case for it, go for it.
+You can make a case for it.

 So it's what happened.

-Then Norman took me under his wing upon my arrival.
+The Norman took me under his wing upon my arrival.

-And every night he took me to the restaurant that Stan Atkinson dined in every because he wanted me to see how a star comported himself.
+And every night he took me to the restaurant that Stan Atkinson dined in every, because he wanted me to see how a star comported himself.

 He wanted me to see how a star was reacted to by people.